 This is not the story of my first day teaching at a college, but coincidentally I did start doing that today.
 This certainly isn’t a recounting of how everything that could have gone wrong with my class inevitably did.
 This story isn’t at all about me which is why it’s totally fine if my students or boss or friends or family find this post.
 Everything is fine, and of course any resemblance of persons within this story to real people is purely coincidental, and it should not be inferred that any real people were inspiration for the totally fake people in this story.

-I: A youthful teacher who did his best.
+I: A youthful teacher who did their best.

 Student A: The only student to ask a question, probably does charity work/is a superhero.